 Unless you buy the real property in cash, you will need a mortgage to purchase it.
 A mortgage is an agreement between a lender and a borrower, where the lender lends money with interest to the borrower to purchase real property.
 As security for the loan, the property being purchased is offered as collateral on the mortgage.
 If the borrower fails to pay, or defaults on, the loan, the mortgage can be foreclosed, allowing the lender to recover the unpaid debt by taking ownership of the mortgaged property and selling it.

 This mortgage is also recorded as a lien on the property with the county recorder or city register.
 The record of the mortgage on the title puts the public into notice that anyone who buys the property purchases it, subject to the mortgage.

 Both Spouses’ Names are on the Mortgage and Title

 More often than not, both spouses’ names will be on the mortgage and on the title.
 This means that both spouses are co-borrowers who are primarily liable for the loan on the mortgage.
 Both spouses have the shared responsibility to pay for the mortgage, and both spouses’ properties are liable in case the mortgage loan is not paid.

 Given the shared responsibility for the mortgage, it is appropriate for both spouses’ names to be on the title.
 Both spouses’ name on the title shows that both spouses are joint owners of the property.
 The property cannot be sold without the consent of the other.
-In New York, when real property is purchased by spouses together at the same time, the property is owned under tenancy by the entirety.
+In an equitable distribution state such New York or Florida, when real property is purchased by spouses together at the same time, the property is owned under tenancy by the entirety.
 In this case, when one spouse dies, his interest passes to the surviving spouse and not to the deceased spouse’s estate.

-Sometimes, only one spouse’s name is in the mortgage but both spouses’ names are in the title.
+Sometimes, only one spouse’s name is on the mortgage but both spouses’ names are on the title.
 How or why did this happen?

 There are many reasons why this can be the case: